jckpn/age-gender-cnn/README.md

 For more details on the project's development, as well as an in-depth review of the current state of automatic facial feature classifiers, see the `report.pdf`.

 *Children as young as three are intrinsically capable of recognising these traits by glancing at a person's face, yet encoding this ability into a mathematical model or computer program has remained a difficult challenge for many decades.
-However, recent advances in machine learning and the advent of convolutional neural networks have allowed researchers to replicate similar perceptive skills on computers to a remarkable degree.*
+However, recent advances in machine learning and the advent of convolutional neural networks have allowed researchers to replicate similar perceptive skills on computers to a remarkable degree.* (from report abstract)

 ## ⚙️ Installation